The story

 Review summary

-De Groene Amsterdammer described the production as “highly refined” and “impressive,” while Trouw praised its boldness: “Respect for the courage” and “Onward to a grand and extensive tour, even if it is two years away.”
+De Groene Amsterdammer calls the production “highly sophisticated” and “impressive,” while Trouw adds: “Respect for the courage” and “Here’s to a beautiful and extensive tour, even if it’s only in two years’ time.”
+Operagazet describes it as “a lively spectacle in which all elements reinforced each other.”

-“The bizarre 16th-century story of Jan van Leiden was an excellent choice for the opera Bach never composed,”according to Concertzender.
-De Groene Amsterdammer succinctly characterized the protagonist as “a recognizable man who begins as a passionate idealist and ends as a bloody dictator.”
-NRC praised “the well-structured scenario by director Serge van Veggel,” and Operagazet wrote: “Kudos to librettist Thomas Höft, who, with a keen sense of Bach’s style—as well as language, meter, rhythm, timing, and drama—has delivered a fine piece of work.”
+“The bizarre 16th-century story of Jan van Leiden was a perfect choice for the opera Bach never wrote,” according to Concertzender.
+De Groene Amsterdammer characterizes the protagonist aptly as “a recognizable man who begins as a passionate idealist and ends as a bloody dictator.”
+NRC praised “the carefully crafted scenario by director Serge van Veggel.”
+Operagazet wrote: “Kudos to librettist Thomas Höft, who, with sensitivity to Bach’s writing style, language, meter, rhythm, timing, and drama, delivered a beautiful piece.”

-De Volkskrant found “the radicalization process that turns Van Leiden into a theocratic despot all too familiar,” while Arts Talk Magazine captured the downfall of the Anabaptist kingdom well: “Van Leiden’s New Jerusalem soon became Dante’s Inferno.”
+De Volkskrant found “the radicalization process through which Van Leiden became a theocratic despot all too recognizable,” and Arts Talk Magazine summed up the fall of the Anabaptist kingdom: “Van Leiden’s New Jerusalem soon became Dante’s Inferno.”

-Theaterkrant wrote: “The revolving stage at the heart of Herbert Janse’s scenography seamlessly connects the scenes and time periods.”
-NRC described how “an orgy of madness, violence, and obscenity unfolds on the turntable.”
-Arts Talk Magazine called the production “visually impressive […] The excellent lighting by Uri Rapaport and costumes by Mirjam Pater added to a near-flawless production.”
+The stage design and sets were well received.
+Theaterkrant wrote: “The revolving stage, which forms the heart of Herbert Janse’s scenography, seamlessly merges the scenes and time periods.”
+On this turntable, “an orgy of madness, violence, and obscenity unfolds,” according to NRC.
+Arts Talk Magazine praised: “Visually impressive […] The excellent lighting by Uri Rapaport and costumes by Mirjam Pater added to a near flawless production.”

-The soloists also received high praise.
-Theaterkrant wrote: “Tenor Florian Sievers delivers a powerful, incendiary, and intense Jan van Leiden—unyielding, initially charming, later ruthless.”
-NRC observed: “Florian Sievers convincingly portrays the radicalization of a petty criminal.”
-Operagazet noted: “At the end, there is space for Jan’s human, vulnerable side as he confesses his sins to the chaplain (baritone Wiebe-Pier Cnossen).
-A beautiful musical moment.”
-De Groene Amsterdammer found this “desperate confession” particularly “moving.”
+Theaterkrant wrote: “Tenor Florian Sievers portrays a powerful, provocative, and intense Jan van Leiden—unyielding, initially charming, later merciless.”
+NRC: “Florian Sievers convincingly conveys the radicalization of a petty thief.”Operagazet: “At the end, there is room for Jan’s human, vulnerable side, when he confesses his sins to the chaplain (baritone Wiebe-Pier Cnossen).
+A beautiful, musical moment.”
+This “desperate confession” was called “moving” by De Groene Amsterdammer.

-Regarding bass-baritone Wolf Matthias Friedrich (Bernhard Knipperdollinck), Concertzender called him “very convincing,” NRC described his “strong performance,” and Place de l’Opera stated that “he excelled.”
-Operagazetconcluded: “His voice carried beautifully, and his acting blazed in his role as a bloodthirsty schemer.”
+Bass-baritone Wolf Matthias Friedrich (Bernhard Knipperdollinck) was described by Concertzender as “highly convincing,” NRC as “a beautiful role,” and Place de l’Opera as “he excels.”
+Operagazet added: “His voice carried excellently, and his acting blazed in the role of a bloodthirsty intriguer.”

-Operagazet described baritone Mattijs van der Woerd (Bernhard Rothmann) as “pleasant and slightly detached, fitting for the role of the intellectual mastermind behind the sect.”
-Concertzender found him “very convincing.”
+“The pleasant baritone and somewhat detached presentation of Mattijs van der Woerd were suitable for the role of Bernhard Rothmann, the intellectual mastermind behind the sect,” said Operagazet, and Concertzender called him “very convincing.”

 “The authors of J.S.
 Bach – The Apocalypse should be congratulated for having created an opera which, if there is any justice, will be performed in opera houses around the world for years to come.”